 The trap works great, it's easy to construct, and it's easily converted from a kill trap to a humane live trap where you can relocate the mouse outside if you want.

 Lets face it, no one wants a mouse running around their house, garage or apartment.

 Although they may look small and harmless, house mice can cause considerable damage and carry deadly diseases.

 Mice feed on stored food items, pet food, grain and other items contaminating the food with urine, mice droppings and hair.

 Mice can also cause structural damage to a building by gnawing on electrical wires, insulation and other building materials.

-To make the bucket trap you'll need the following supplies:
+To make the homemade mouse trap you'll need the following supplies: